-Dr. Axel Legay held positions at Univeristy of Liège and CMU (under the supervision of Ed Clarke).
-He is now fulltime researcher at INRIA where he leads the Tamis team (32 researchers), and a part-time Velus Industry Professor at University of Aalborg.
+Dr Axel Legay held positions at University of Liège and CMU (under the supervision of Ed Clarke).
+He is now full-time researcher at INRIA where he leads the Tamis team (32 researchers), and a part-time Velus Industry Professor at University of Aalborg.
 His main research interests are in developing formal specification and verification techniques for SE.
-Axel is a founder and major contributor of statistical model checking (a statistical variant of model checking effectively used in industry).
+Dr Legay is a founder and major contributor of statistical model checking (a statistical variant of model checking effectively used in industry).
 He also co-created the Feature-Transition Systems framework.
 Recently, he has been working on malware analysis and learning-based algorithms.
-Legay supervised 5 PhD theses and authored more than 300 peer-reviewed publications.
+Dr Legay supervised five PhD theses and authored more than 300 peer-reviewed publications.
 He is a referee for top journals and conferences in formal verification and simulation, and program co-chair of INFINITY’09, FIT’10, RV'13,HVC'13,FORMATS'14,ATVA'16, and TACAS'17.
 He is also workshop chair at ETAPS’14.
 He is (was) principal investigator on more than 10 national projects, and 9 EU projects.

 Matthew B. Dwyer is the Lovell Professor of the Department of Computer Science and Engineering at the University of Nebraska-Lincoln.
 He holds a BSEE from the University of Rochester, an MS in Computer Science from the University of Massachusetts at Boston, and a PhD in Computer Science from the University of Massachusetts at Amherst.

-His current research focuses on leveraging program analysis results that characterize classes of program behavior as logical structures to support the validation, verification, and adaptation of autonomous systems.
+His current research focuses on leveraging program analysis results that characterize classes of program behaviour as logical structures to support the validation, verification, and adaptation of autonomous systems.

-Applications are invited in the Fall annually for the Fellowship.
+Applications are invited in Autumn annually for the Fellowship.
 They are announced on major lists such as SEWorld and ISWorld.
-Note: applications are open until 1st of December 2017.
-Applications will be reviewed by the David Lorge Parnas Fellowship Advisory Board which comprises the following members:
+Applications remain open until early December each year.
+Applications will be reviewed by the David Lorge Parnas Fellowship Advisory Board, which comprises the following members: